Warning

 Monitoring procedure

-• Pre-Treatment – Check TPMT level (await result before prescribing), FBC, U+E, CRP, LFT inc albumin, hepatitis and HIV serology
+• Pre-Treatment – Check TPMT level (await result before prescribing - may need significantly reduced dose or alternative to Azathioprine if TPMT is reduced/absent), FBC, U+E, CRP, LFT inc. Albumin, Hepatitis and HIV serology

 Entering the results into a monitoring booklet will ensure that trends are not missed.
 Patients who do not attend for monitoring should be warned of the risk that serious adverse effects may go unnoticed.
 In the event of persistent failure to attend for monitoring please inform the Rheumatology department.